Chiang Mai for Digital Nomads

 (1,053.00 THB per night)

-The first is that I felt like many of the included items simply flattered to deceive.
-Their presence in the room was to give the illusion of grandeur, but little thought had actually gone into them being there.
-For example, it has a bathtub, but it doesn't have any taps to fill it, or even a plug.
-And there's a big kitchen space, but no facilities to cook with.
-There's a nice picture above the mirror, but it was placed with so little care, that it's upside down.
-Or there's a bedside table, but its placement means that it just gets in the way of the chair's wheels when you're sat at the desk.
+At first glance, the room looked really nice, but it somewhat flattered to deceive, and I felt like a lot of its contents was there to give the illusion of grandeur, rather than having any practicality.
+For example, I had a bathtub in the room, but there were no taps to fill it with, or even a plug.
+And there was a big kitchen space, but absolutely no facilities to cook with.
+And there was a nice picture above the mirror, but it had been placed with so little care that it was upside down.
+And the bedside table just got in the way of the chair's wheels when you were sat at the desk.

 DewyHouse bedDewyHouse roomDewyHouse bathroom